andywenk/page_performance/README.md

 Debugging
 ---------

-You can debug PagePerformance easily wiht the awesome [pry gem](http://pry.github.com/).
-If you start the program with the environemnt variable DEBUG=true, the pry gem is required in <tt>lib/require.rb</tt>.
-Setting a break point is done by <tt>binding.pry</tt>
+You can debug PagePerformance easily with the awesome [pry gem](http://pry.github.com/).
+If you start the program with the environemnt variable <tt>DEBUG=true</tt>, the pry gem is required in <tt>lib/require.rb</tt>.
+Setting a break point inside the code is done by <tt>binding.pry</tt>.

     in lib/page_performance
     def self.parse_cl